HumabHatterZed/WhistleWindInscryptionMods/WhistleWind.AbnormalSigils/README.md

 - MiniGiantPortrait - Appearance behaviour for mini giant cards, see that section for more info

 ### Extended Properties
-- UNIQUE_COPYCAT - used with the Copycat ability to specify how it interacts with certain cards (eg Giant cards)
+- UNIQUE_COPYCAT - used with the Copycat ability to specify how it interacts with certain cards (eg Giant cards) - CardInfo.SetUniqueCopycat
-- wstl:GiftGiver - used with Gift-Laden and Gift Giver to specify a specific card to draw when those sigils trigger
+- wstl:GiftGiver - used with Gift-Laden and Gift Giver to specify a specific card to draw when those sigils trigger - CardInfo.SetGiftGiverId

 ## 🛠️ Configuration Options